Vikgur/helm-blue-green-canary-gitops-health-api-english-vers/README.md

 - **postgres.yaml** — parameters for PostgreSQL.
 - **jaeger.yaml** — config for the tracing system.
 - **swagger.yaml** — config for swagger-ui.

+### Using shared values for stage and prod

+The project uses a single values file for both environments.
+This simplifies configuration and follows the chosen pattern: stage and prod always run on the same tag.

+Consequence: the usual separation of "stage → testing → prod" is absent, and updates are applied simultaneously.
+In large-scale GitOps projects, it is recommended to use separate values for independent environment management.

 ---